 Dr. Florian Steinberger

 Florian Steinberger studied philosophy and mathematical logic at the University of Paris 1, Sorbonne-Pantheon.
 At the University of Cambridge, he earned an MPhil in philosophy and later, in 2009, his Ph.D. entitled "Harmony and Logical Inferentialism" under the supervision of Michael Potter.
-From 2008-2011, he held a Junior Research Fellowship and served as Director of Studies at Queens’ College also at the University of Cambridge.
-Currently, he is an Assistant Professor to the Chair of Logic and Philosophy of Language and at the Munich Center for Mathematical Philosophy at the LMU.
+From 2008-2011, he held a Junior Research Fellowship and served as Director of Studies at Queens' College also at the University of Cambridge.
+Currently, he is an Assistant Professor at the Munich Center for Mathematical Philosophy at LMU Munich.
 From May 2015, he will be a lecturer at Birkbeck College, University of London.

 - Prof. Asbjørn Steglich-Petersen, Ph.D.

 (Department of Culture and Society - Department of Philosophy, Aarhus University, Danmark)